fancidev/qtinter/docs/reference.rst

 .. function:: qtinter.asyncslot(fn: typing.Callable[..., typing.Coroutine]) \
               -> typing.Callable[..., None]

-   Wrap coroutine function *fn* so that it can be used as a Qt slot to be connected to a Qt signal.
+   Return a callable object wrapping coroutine function *fn* so that it can be connected to a Qt signal.

-   When the slot is invoked, *fn* is called with the signal arguments to produce a coroutine object.
+   When the returned callable object is invoked, *fn* is called with the same arguments to produce a coroutine object.
 The coroutine is then wrapped in an :class:`asyncio.Task` and executed immediately until the first ``yield``, ``return`` or ``raise``, whichever comes first.
    The remainder of the coroutine is scheduled for later execution.

-   This function may be called without an active loop.
-However, there must be a running :class:`qtinter.QiBaseEventLoop` when the slot is invoked.
+   A :class:`qtinter.QiBaseEventLoop` must be running when the returned callable object is invoked.

 Loop factory